Betakontext/rgbtoxyzpointcloud/readme.txt

 https://rgbtoxyzpointcloud.vercel.app/

-The main folder contains the files for the online Version using vercel.com for deployment and supabase.com as storage for the uploaded images to create a *.json to process the pointcloud:
+The main folder contains the files for the online Version using vercel.com for deployment and local storage for the uploaded images to create a *.json to process the pointcloud:
 In this version the *.json lists of the extracted coordinates are stored in the session cache of your browser.

 ------------------